isomerpages/URA-ILSG/pages/opencall.md

 A New Wave encourages creative methods and ideas that reflect the energy of blue to inspire connections in the city, refresh people’s senses and immerse visitors in new realms.

-For further information, download the Open Call documents here.
+For further information, download the Open Call documents[here](https://www.ilightsingapore.gov.sg/-/media/iLSG2023Image/i-Light-Singapore-2023---Open-Call.pdf)

-Fill in the Open Call application form here and submit by 13 November 2022, 2359hr GMT+8.
+Fill in the Open Call application form [here](https://forms.gle/XKDSqi3wo1KNoKGq9) and submit by 13 November 2022, 2359hr GMT+8.